 Immigrate means to come to live or settle permanently in a country that is not your own.
 For example, if you were born in the United States but moved to England at a young age, you could say you immigrated to England.

 If you’re teaching ESL (English as a second language) in the United States, it is likely that many of your students will have immigrated there.
 But they may have emigrated from Mexico!

 The meaning of emigrate

 Emigrate means to leave your own country, in order to settle in another location.
+Essentially, you move to a foreign country out of choice.
 For example, if you live in the United States and decide to leave for Spain, you could say that you are planning on leaving the United States and emigrate to Spain.

 Still confused?
 The difference between immigrating and emigrating

 Generally speaking, “immigrate” is used when referring to someone who moves into a new country, while “emigrate” is used when referring to someone who leaves their old country to move somewhere else.
 It is NOT used if you are just traveling around.

 In other words immigrate is used when talking about the new country moved to.
 Emigrate is used when talking about the country moved from.

 You can remember this simply by the first letter of each term.
 Immigrate starts with the letter ‘I’ and is used when you move “in” to a different country.
 Meanwhile emigrate starts with the letter ‘E’, which you can associate with “exiting” or leaving your home country.

 “Tales of the Chupacabra are widespread throughout Mexico, so perhaps stories of the creature have traveled north along with the people who immigrate into Texas.”